Important: If you think there is a gas leak, turn off your gas supply on the appliance and at the meter.

 Please note that emergency repairs have a standard 24 hour call out period, there must be a person over the age of 18 within the property until the appointment is completed.
 We cannot guarantee an exact time for attendance.

-Examples of emergency repairs might be
+Examples of emergency repairs are:

 - No water in your home